teivah/100-go-mistakes/README.md

     * Compiler optimizations
     * `sync.Pool`
 * 97 - Not relying on inlining
-* 98 - Not using Go diagnostics tooling (profiling and execution tracer)
+* 98 - Not using Go diagnostics tooling:
+    * Profiling (enabling pprof, CPU, heap, goroutines, block, and mutex profiling)
+    * Execution tracer
 * 99 - Not understanding how the GC works
-* 100 - Not understanding the impacts of running Go inside of Docker and Kubernetes
+* 100 - Not understanding the impacts of running Go in Docker and Kubernetes

+## Author

+Teiva Harsanyi is a senior software engineer in Docker.
+He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+He is passionate about Go and how to design and implement reliable applications.